grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 At that moment the grounding alarm started buzzing loudly in the control room.
 Percy flew down the ladder, and stood behind Bastian staring at the wall of gauges.
 The depth-under-keel gauge had a bright red light lit next to it, and the needle was hovering just off the zero pin.
 Percy punched the button that silenced the annoying buzz of the alarm.

-"Sir Chester!"
+"Sir Trelew!"
 She called up to the bridge.
 "There is very very little water under us..."

 "It's OK!"
 He shouted back just as the _Prospect_ came to an abrupt stop.
 Even at the careful speed they had been moving at, the stop was violent enough to jolt them all forward.
 Empty tin coffee cups fell and clanked along the deck while clipboards fluttered through the air.

 The alarm started sounding again and a second red light lit on the depth-under-keel gauge indicating they were firmly wedged on the bottom.

 "Fuck!"
 Percy yelled, punching the alarm-silence button a second time.
 "Fucking fuck!
-Sir Chester you fucking amateur, what the fuck did you do?
+Sir Trelew you fucking amateur, what the fuck did you do?
 Bastian, power down the fucking motor before we're driven deeper into the muck."

 Bastian pulled the throttle back to zero.
-Percy could hear Hemi and Sir Chester discussing the situation on the bridge.
-Sir Chester's voice was aggravated.
+Percy could hear Hemi and Sir Trelew discussing the situation on the bridge.
+Sir Trelew's voice was aggravated.
 Hemi was talking in his usual even tone.
 But Percy could not quite make out what they were saying.
 She climbed to the bridge.

 "Captain Percy, this never happened before."
-Sir Chester said as she came through the hatch.
+Sir Trelew said as she came through the hatch.
 "The silt underneath sometimes moves around.
 This channel has always been deep enough."

 "For a fucking _loaded_ submarine?
 Or have you just brought fucking empty transport ships through here before?"
 Percy was turning red.